 The University’s student services team can help students with additional needs resulting from disabilities, long term medical conditions or learning disabilities.
-More information can be found on the students with disabilities webpage.
+More information can be found on the students with disabilities web page.

 Students’ progress is carefully monitored through a system of continuous assessment and tutorials.
-All Management modules are assessed by at least 30% coursework, with a balance made up of either written examinations or more coursework.
+All Management modules are assessed by at least 30% coursework, with the balance made up of either written examinations or more coursework.

 Written examinations are held at the end of each semester during a dedicated exam diet with revision time provided beforehand.

 The School aims to provide feedback on every assessment within three weeks to help you improve on future assessments.

 Undergraduates at the University of St Andrews must achieve at least 7.0 on the St Andrews 20-point grade scale to pass a module.
 To gain access to Honours-level modules, students must achieve the relevant requisites as specified in the policy on entry to Honoursand in the relevant programme requirements.
 Please note that some Schools offer qualified entry to Honours, and this will be clearly specified in the programme requirements.
 To find out the classification equivalent of points, please visit the common reporting scale web page.

 If you are interested in studying at St Andrews, join us at a visiting day to explore the town, find out about our courses and meet current students.

 You can take Management as part of a joint Honours degree alongside one of the following subjects.

 It is possible to combine a degree in Management with two modern languages.
 Any combination of Arabic, French, German, Italian, Persian, or Spanish is available.
 Combinations involving Management and German are only available to those with previous knowledge of German.